This page last modified 2017 September 23

 To get active links to material, go back to the small main page, to which this page is the large companion page.
 Use "Back" on your browser or click HERE.

-When creating a plain text doc from a doc in a word processor, almost always all the formatting goes away, which means underlining and bold go away.
-In the case of much writing here in text format, that means the obvious markers of section divisions goes away.
-You should still be able to see section divisions because they always start after a blank like, usually they are not full sentences, and usually they have many capitalized words.
-In some docs, secton headings stand alone as single lines below a blank line and above a blank line.
+When creating a plain text doc from a doc in a word processor, almost always all the formatting goes away, which means underlining and bold go away, and sometimes extra blank lines go away.
+So the obvious markers of chapters, sections, and divisions go away.
+You should still be able to see changes because the changes always start after a blank like, usually headings are not full sentences, and usually headings have many capitalized words.
+In some docs, section headings stand alone as single lines below a blank line and above a blank line.

 Internet Explorer: Click to open the text document.
-Go to View.
+In old versions of IE, go to View.
 Under View, click on Source.
 IE will invoke Notepad.
 Notepad will read the text document in its original word wrap format.
-When finished, close Notepad first (close what you are reading).
-That should put you in your browser looking at an unreadable text document.
+If Notepad does not at first do so, you can tell Notepad to do so.
+When finished reading this document, close Notepad first (close what you are reading first).
+That should put you back in your browser at the original un-word wrapped txt doc.
 Then use Back on the browser to return to the page that controls the topic.

-Chrome: As mentioned above, Chrome (from Google) does not like to read files which are generated by Microsoft products and which are pretty much proprietary to MS. Chrome too should word wrap text files but I am not sure it always does.
+Chrome: Google Chrome does not like to read files which were generated by Microsoft products and are proprietary to MS, so it won't easily read MS HTML files.
+The HTM and HTML files on this webstie are generic enough so that Chrome should read them.
+If not, contact me.
+Chrome too should automatically word wrap text files but I am not sure it always does.
 I don't know what to do when it does not.
-Chrome does have a procedure similar to that for IE.